Equilibrium figure of Haumea and possible detection by stellar occultation: Discussion

 \subsection{Haumea's shape as a fossil figure}

 As shown by configurations A, B and D, some models are fully compatible with the 2017 occultation and the observed rotation period of Haumea.
 However, Haumea's shape could also be ``frozen'', i.e. representative from a previous rotation state, and would then depart from hydrostatic equilibrium; this is why we have not imposed our models to exactly fit the observed rotation period.
-The rotation periods of configurations C, E and F are $9.3$ to $11.6$ minutes shorter than the observed value, implying a relative difference of roughly $5~\%$.
+The rotation periods of configurations C and F are $14.7$ to $15.6$ minutes shorter than the observed value, implying a relative difference of roughly $6.5~\%$.
 In the formation scenario hypothesized by \citet{noviello22}, Haumea's rotation was slowed through hydration of the rocky core by hydrothermal circulation that generated a redistribution of mass and increased its moment of inertia.
 Tidal migration of satellites represents another mechanism capable of decreasing a planet's spin rate.

 From the conservation of angular momentum in the whole system, and assuming circular orbit in the equatorial plane of Haumea for the satellites, one can derive the coupled evolution of the primary's rotation and the satellites' orbits \citep{md99}.
 However, considering the low masses and the orbital parameters of Hi'iaka and Namaka obtained by \citet{proudfoot24} and $k_2/Q \lesssim 10^{-2}$, the computed timescales are longer than the age of the Solar system.
 Thus, tidal migration alone cannot account for Haumea's present spin state.
 Additional spin-down could have occurred through small impacts, potentially involving debris from its ring.
 However, as demonstrated by configuration B, critical rotators can also be consistent with the observed rotation period, implying that a spin-down is not mandatory for Haumea to have a pinched shape.